Ferada/cl-who/README.md

 I currently don't know if it's useful to split this into tag, attribute and prefix variants, so I'll leave it be for now.

-* Inline macros
+## Inline macros

-Actually the above mentioned internal macros are executed using another facility, which doesn't break the stream into multiple chunks of WRITE-STRING.
-It doesn't use macros but functions, which are recorded in *WHO-INTERNAL-MACROS* and executed inline with the TREE-TO-TEMPLATE function.
+Actually the above mentioned internal macros are executed using another facility, which doesn't break the stream into multiple chunks of `WRITE-STRING`.
+It doesn't use macros but functions, which are recorded in `*WHO-INTERNAL-MACROS*` and executed inline with the `TREE-TO-TEMPLATE` function.
 It isn't refactored and polished yet, but works good enough.

-* Binary output
+## Binary output

-The WITH-HTML-OUTPUT-TO-STRING-BINARY macro may be used to convert all literal strings into byte vectors according to a given external format.
+The `WITH-HTML-OUTPUT-TO-STRING-BINARY` macro may be used to convert all literal strings into byte vectors according to a given external format.
-FLEXI-STREAMS is used to both converted literals and support output via a FLEXI-STREAM for dynamic content.
+FLEXI-STREAMS is used to both converted literals and support output via a `FLEXI-STREAM` for dynamic content.

     (with-html-output-binary (stream *standard-output*)
       (:body
        (:p "Hello, World!"
            (str "foo"))))

-Which works like the regular macro, except that now the *COMPILEP* variable (or the COMPILEP keyword) controls whether the output is converted to byte vectors.
+Which works like the regular macro, except that now the `*COMPILEP*` variable (or the `COMPILEP` keyword) controls whether the output is converted to byte vectors.

     (macroexpand